 Prior to joining Wheeler Kearns Architects (WKA) Brandon worked in Studio Gang’s Chicago office, engaged in large-scale residential projects including Solstice on the Park, a 27-story residential tower which explores the idea of solar carving for social and environmental advantages, and the Vista Tower, a 1,800,000-square-foot mixed-use development in the Lakeshore East neighborhood of downtown Chicago.

-He is currently on the project team for Crystal Bridges’ New Space for Contemporary Art in Bentonville, Arkansas—which entails the adaptive reuse of a decommissioned Kraft Foods plant into a vibrant facility for exhibition and performance.
+He is currently on the project team for Crystal Bridges’ New Space for Contemporary Art, “the Momentary”, in Bentonville, Arkansas.
+The project entails the adaptive reuse of a decommissioned Kraft Foods plant into a vibrant facility for exhibition and performance.

 When not in the office Brandon can be found on his bike in one of the following places: the Sonoran Desert, the Manistee National Forest, the Rocky Mountains, the Des Plaines River Trail, or Northerly Island.
-Brandon and his fiance reside in Chicago’s Wicker Park neighborhood.
+Brandon and his wife reside in Chicago’s Bucktown neighborhood.